trizen/raku-rosettacode/programming_tasks/J/JortSort.md

 ```

 Actually, there's a better internal sort that seems to work best for lists that are already completely sorted, but tends to fails for any other list.
-The name of this sort, <tt>[!after]</tt>, is completely opaque, so we're pretty much forced to hide it inside a subroutine to prevent widespread panic.
+The name of this sort, `[!after]`, is completely opaque, so we're pretty much forced to hide it inside a subroutine to prevent widespread panic.

 ```perl
 sub jort-sort-more-better-sorta { [!after] @_ }
 ```

-However, since Perl 6 has a really good inliner, there's really little point anyway in using the <tt>[!after]</tt> reduction operator directly, and <tt>jort-sort-more-better-sorta</tt> is really much more self-documenting, so please don't use the reduction operator if you can.
+However, since Perl 6 has a really good inliner, there's really little point anyway in using the `[!after]` reduction operator directly, and `jort-sort-more-better-sorta` is really much more self-documenting, so please don't use the reduction operator if you can.
 For example:

 #### Output: